bup/bup/Documentation/bup-config.5.md

     recalculated.

 pack.packSizeLimit
-:   Respected when writing pack files (e.g. via `bup save ...`).
+:   Limits the maximum pack size (see `git-config`(1)) when writing
-    Currently read from the repository to which the pack files are being written, excepting `bup on REMOTE...` which incorrectly reads the value from the `REMOTE` repository.
+    pack files (e.g. via `bup save`).
+A value set in the destination repository (which may be remote) takes precedence followed by a value set in the local repository (where the index is).
+The default value is 1e9 bytes, i.e. about 0.93 GiB, and `bup` may exceed this limit by a chunk.
+However, setting it to e.g. "2g" (2 GiB) will still mean that all objects in the pack can be addressed by a 31-bit offset, and thus need no large offset in the idx file.

 # SEE ALSO